valentynkt/BackendGarden/content/Midjourney Prompt Guide.md

 lastTendedAt: 2023-03-12
 ---

 These our tips for manually creating prompts for Midjourney.
-There is also another technique of [[GPT-4 Midjourney Prompting|using GPT-4 to generate ideal Midjourney prompts]].
+There is also another technique of [[Midjourney|using GPT-4 to generate ideal Midjourney prompts]].

 ![[midjourney-example.png]]